Guidelines on the Use of Common Areas in HDB Estates

 - No placement/storage of items within hosereel compartment.

-- Access to dry/wet landing valves and dry/wet riser breeching inlet at common areas should not be obstructed.
+- Access to dry/wet landing valves and dry/wet riser breeching inlet at common areas must not be obstructed.

 - Lugs to the landing valves are to be checked regularly to ensure that it is present.
-If found to be missing, to replace the missing pieces as soon as possible.
+If found to be missing, to replace the missing pieces immediately.

-- Fire Alarm System is to be "ON" and operationally ready at all times.
+- Fire Alarm System is to be switched "ON" and operationally ready at all times.

 - Smoke or heat detectors must be properly and regularly maintained.